-This room was named after the Empire-style bed that belonged to this famous female scholar.
+This room was named after the Empire-style bed that belonged to this famous female scholar, Miss de Staël.
 Here you will find a small striking pedestal table engraved with hieroglyphics with its three legs embellished with lion heads and paws.
-It was originally designed to be placed outside an Egyptian temple, and considered a creative structure made for a gardens and parks.
+It was designed for a factory, as the fancy buildings in parks and gardens were then called.

 Prince de Talleyrand’s Bedroom

 Some of the beautiful Empire-style furniture comes from the Hôtel Saint Florentin in Paris, where Talleyrand died in 1838.
 The mahogany bed with an Egyptian-style headboard, Egyptian Revival chest of drawers with marble top and claw feet, small pedestal table with two marble surfaces, three rounded claw legs with hawk heads and gilded bronze motifs.

 This room holds various pieces of office furniture that belonged to Talleyrand.
 The large early 19th century writing desk was supposedly a gift from Prince Murat, King of Naples.
 It contains several secret drawers and hiding places.
 The mahogany veneer table and leather armchair with bellow pockets were used during Talleyrand’s last diplomatic mission, in London from 1830 to 1834, for King Louis-Philippe.

 With its Toile de Jouy wall coverings, it separated the two bedrooms and was previously an antechamber.
 People generally washed in small rooms next to the alcoves.
 A few 18th and 19th century bathroom fittings have been collected here.